 Regor has the Bayer designation Gamma Velorum even though it is the brightest star in Vela because the constellation Vela does not have an Alpha or Beta star.
 It was once part of a much larger constellation, Argo Navis, which represented the ship of Jason and the Argonauts.
 Argo Navis was divided into three separate constellations – Carina, Puppis, and Vela – by the French astronomer Nicolas-Louis de Lacaille in the 18th century.
 Lacaille kept the Bayer designations from the larger constellation, so the Greek letters Alpha and Beta went to Canopus and Miaplacidus in Carina, Gamma and Delta went to Regor and Alsephina in Vela, Epsilon went to Avior in Carina, and Zeta went to Naos in the constellation Puppis.

 Regor is one of the closest supernova candidates to Earth.
 At a distance of 1,095 light years, it does not pose a threat to our planet.
-Regor is not as near as IK Pegasi (154 ly), Spica (250 ly), Acrux (320 ly), Antares (550 ly) and Betelgeuse (548 ly) but, like Betelgeuse, it is expected to explode in the relatively near future.
-IK Pegasi, the nearest supernova candidate, will not meet its end for another 1.9 billion years and will have moved to a greater distance by the time it explodes.
+Regor is not as near as IK Pegasi (154 ly), Spica (250 ly), Acrux (320 ly), Antares (550 ly) and Betelgeuse (548 ly) but, like Betelgeuse, it is expected to go out in the relatively near future.
+IK Pegasi, the nearest supernova candidate, will not meet its end for another 1.9 billion years and will have moved to a greater distance by then.

 Gamma Velorum was traditionally known as Suhail al Muhlif and, in modern times, it is known as Regor (pronunciation: /ˈriːɡɔːr/).
 Neither name has been formally approved by the International Astronomical Union (IAU).